Joriiss/sinotales-dashboard/n8n_post_idea_generation_prompt.md

 **Key Point:** When you get a similarity error, you MUST generate a NEW idea.
 The error tells you what's too similar - use that information plus context to create something different.

-**CRITICAL REMINDER:**
+**CRITICAL REMINDERS:**

+1. **Search Strategy:**
+   - **For EVERY idea, you MUST search BEFORE creating it**
+   - Extract keywords FROM your generated idea (e.g., if idea is "Chengdu food guide", search for "Chengdu" or "food")
+   - **NEVER use "china" as a search term** - it's too broad
+   - **Use DIFFERENT search keywords for each idea** - don't repeat the same search term
+   - The search helps you avoid duplicates before attempting creation

-- When `create_post_idea` returns `{"success": false, "rejected": true, "reason": "idea_too_similar"}`:
+2. **When `create_post_idea` returns `{"success": false, "rejected": true, "reason": "idea_too_similar"}`:**
    - This is a normal response (200 status), not an error
    - This means STOP and generate a DIFFERENT idea
    - Do NOT retry the same idea
    - Get context and create something new
    - The response includes `most_similar_idea` details - use that to avoid similar topics

 **Now begin generating ideas.
-You have been given {{ $json.num_ideas }} as a parameter - generate exactly that many unique ideas.**
+You have been given {{ $json.num_ideas }} as a parameter - generate exactly that many unique ideas.
+Remember: for each idea, search with keywords FROM that idea before creating it.**